proxytranslation/user-docs/workbench/workflow/workflow.md

 ![Work Package Dropdown](/img/workbench/work_package_dropdown.png)

-The only default entry in the dropdown is "All", which disables Work Package based filtering on the Workbench.
-As you generate new Work packages, this list will automatically update upon refreshing the window.
+The only default entry in the dropdown is "All", which means disabling Work Package based filtering on the Workbench.
+As new Work packages are generated, this list will automatically update after refreshing the window.
 The dropdown will always contain the names of the 100 latest Work Packages.

-Clicking on "Manage workpackages..." will take you to the Dashboard Work package menu.
+Clicking on "Manage workpackages..." will take you to the Dashboard where you can tend to your existing Work Packages or generate new ones.